oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-python.md

 ### DIY Hashing Algorithms vs. Libraries
 While you might think it would be interesting to implement your own hash functions from scratch, this is not a good idea in practice.
 The [OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) summarizes the problem:

-> “Writing custom cryptographic code such as a hashing algorithm is really hard and should never be done outside of an academic exercise.
-Any potential benefit that you might have from using an unknown or bespoke algorithm will be vastly overshadowed by the weaknesses that exist in it.”
+> "Writing custom cryptographic code such as a hashing algorithm is really hard and should never be done outside of an academic exercise.
+Any potential benefit that you might have from using an unknown or bespoke algorithm will be vastly overshadowed by the weaknesses that exist in it."

 Creating a modern, secure hash function requires quite a lot of esoteric code, and any small error could carry a critical security risk.
 If you're curious though, you can read the Python implementations of [MD5 here](https://blog.jpolak.org/?p=1985) and [SHA1 here](https://codereview.stackexchange.com/questions/37648/python-implementation-of-sha1).